 Emerging independent reader.
 That is a new title that we’ve learned this year now that our second grader has started school.
-Technically in the (insert reading scale and letter here) when it comes to reading independently.
+For us it’s when he was in second grade and certain books, like this one, hit his sweet spot of reading.
 Gobi, A Little Dog With a Big Heart is just a bit more difficult that that level, but its content is spot-on with what he wants to read about.

 He loves reading about animals.
 He also likes reading non-fiction or at least using his imagination to think about the fact of ‘if’ this story could be true.
 Gobi is the true story about Dion Leonard a long distance runner and one of his races across the Gobi Desert.
 This 155 mile race, takes seven days in conditions where the high is 120 and just as it starts a little dog runs beside him.

 As a rational thinking adult so many things about that situation defy logic.
 The largest of which is how much I would freak out if I saw a dog running beside me in the Gobi Desert.
 Is this dog chasing me?
 What if this dog attracts cobras?
 How can a dog live out here in the remotest corner of the Gobi Desert?
 Is this dog going to trip me just as I’m starting out on the run?

 Granted all of these internal questions for me are selfish.
 But that’s the unknown fear that I have due to the fact that I have not been in that situation.
 For long distance runner Dion Leonard his biggest concern was to not look back.
 Over the next couple of miles the little dog kept pace with Dion.
 He stopped for water, gave him a little from his bottle and liked the unexpected company that was running with him.
 As day turned to night, the little dog earned the nickname Gobi, because he was a tough as the desert that Dion was running through.